SWI-Prolog/plweb-www/commercial/index.md

 ## What does SWI-Prolog Solutions b.v. offer?

-### O: Access whether SWI-Prolog is suitable for your problem
+### O: Assess whether SWI-Prolog is suitable for your problem

 Can SWI-Prolog  solve your problem?
 How  can it do so?
 What are the risks involved?
 Does it scale?
 How do we interface with our existing